Inspire. Empower. Transform. For All.

 Montana | Montana State University |

-MTEP Hui | University of Hawai’i Hilo |
+MTEP Hui | University of Hawai'i at Hilo |

-MTEP Hui | University of Hawai’i at Manoa |
+MTEP Hui | University of Hawai'i at Mānoa |

-MTEP Hui | University of Hawai’i West Oahu |
+MTEP Hui | University of Hawai'i–West O'ahu |

 Nebraska | University of Nebraska-Lincoln |